disciplesOfDukeNukem/Clean-Plate/README.md

-# Clean-Plate
+# Clean-Plate 🍽️

-## Purpose:
+## Purpose 🎯
-The purpose of this project is to create a service to send daily text messages of free food events on campus
+The goal of this project is to create a service that sends daily text messages about free food events on campus.

-## Example:
+## Example 📸
 ![image](https://github.com/disciplesOfDukeNukem/Clean-Plate/assets/98796321/aa228538-8d3a-4022-87cc-74a32b87c63e)

-## Background:
+## Background 📚
-Mines students receive a daily newsletter email, called "The Daily Blast".
-Many events offer free food, however, the email is quite long and is rarely fully read by students.
-We decided to leverage the OpenAI API in order to summarize this email, and send us a text about which events have free food.
+Students at Mines receive a daily newsletter called "The Daily Blast".
+Many events offering free food are included, but the lengthy email is rarely read in its entirety by students.
+To address this, we leveraged the OpenAI API to summarize the email and send a text message highlighting events with free food.

-## Architecture:
+## Architecture 🏗️
 ![image](https://github.com/disciplesOfDukeNukem/Clean-Plate/assets/98796321/22a5fb62-640a-49f6-a5fb-ec1aeab2d33a)

-A diagram of the architecture can be found in cleanPlate.png
+A diagram of the architecture can be found in cleanPlate.png.

- - Pub/Sub: A daily timer using GCP fires at 7:00 am, launching the process on a Linux virtual machine
+1. **Pub/Sub**: A daily timer using GCP triggers at 7:00 am, initiating the process on a Linux virtual machine.
- - Sponge: An API call is made to ScaleSerp to scrape the Daily Blast.
-This returns a raw HTML, which is stored in rawBlast.txt
+2. **Sponge**: An API call is made to ScaleSerp to scrape the Daily Blast.
+The raw HTML is stored in `rawBlast.txt`.
- - Soap: BeatifulSoup is used to parse the HTML.
-This outputs two files, the text extracted from the email ("cleanBlast.txt") and a log of all links from the email ("rawLinks.txt")
+3. **Soap**: BeautifulSoup is used to parse the HTML.
+The extracted text is saved in `cleanBlast.txt`, and a log of all links is saved in `rawLinks.txt`.
- - fullEmail-gpt: Reads in the cleanBlast, and asks GPT-3 which events have free food.
-These events are saved in events.txt
+4. **fullEmail-gpt**: The script reads `cleanBlast.txt` and asks GPT-3 which events offer free food.
+These events are saved in `events.txt`.
- - link-finder: Matches the events that have free food to the links that match the events.
-The links to events are saved in cleanLinks.txt
+5. **link-finder**: Matches events with free food to their corresponding links.
+The event links are saved in `cleanLinks.txt`.
- - event-gpt: For every event, another OpenAI call is made, asking for the time, date, and location of each event.
-These descriptions are all saved into finalSMS.txt
+6. **event-gpt**: For each event, another OpenAI call is made to obtain the time, date, and location.
+These details are saved in `finalSMS.txt`.
- - twilio: Uses the twilio API to send out the finalSMS to our phone numbers
+7. **twilio**: Uses the Twilio API to send the final SMS to our phone numbers.

- These components were developed as separate files, but eventually saved into functions that are called in one script.
+These components were initially developed as separate files but were eventually consolidated into functions within a single script.

- ## Outcome:
+## Outcome 🎉
- This program saved us an estimated $200 in food savings.
-Eventually, the project fizzled out due to inconsitent results from the OpenAI calls, and running out of API credits.
+This program saved us an estimated $200 in food costs.
+However, the project eventually fizzled out due to inconsistent results from the OpenAI calls and depletion of API credits.

- ## Learned Technologies
+## Learned Technologies 💡
- This project was developed to refresh and learn the following new technologies:
+This project was developed to refresh and learn the following technologies:
 - Python
 - Google Cloud Platform (GCP)
-  - WebScraping
+- Web Scraping
 - API calls
-  - HTML parsing using BeautifulSoup
+- HTML parsing with BeautifulSoup
 - Prompt Engineering

-GCP had a much steeper learning curve than expected.
-Porter spent most of his time on GCP, while Zach contributed to most of the smaller components and architecture.
+GCP had a steeper learning curve than expected.
+Porter focused on GCP, while Zach contributed to most of the smaller components and the overall architecture.